EzArIk/PcxFileType/ReadMe.md

 Summary
 -------

-This is a file type plugin for Paint.NET, which supports the ZSoft Corporation PC Paintbrush "PCX" image format.
+This is a file type plugin for [Paint.NET](http://www.getpaint.net/), which adds support for the ZSoft Corporation PC Paintbrush "PCX" image format.

 Supported are: